Stratospheric Aerosol Injection

 CCR's research effort in Cambridge’s Department of Geography focuses on establishing paleoclimate records, and investigating the Atlantic Meridional Overturning Circulation, as well as where large cluster volcanoes may have had an impact on the climate.

-From summer 2025, Hugh Hunt will be leading a project on Natural Materials for Stratospheric Aerosol Injection, in collaboration with Harvard University and Imperial College London, and supported by the Advanced Research + Invention Agency (Aria).
+Prof Hugh Hunt is leading a project on Natural Materials for Stratospheric Aerosol Injection, in collaboration with Harvard University and Imperial College London, and supported by the Advanced Research + Invention Agency (Aria).

-Stratospheric Aerosol Injection (SAI) is a widely discussed potential climate cooling method, but the most commonly proposed materials (sulfates) carry significant hazards in this context, including potential ozone depletion and toxicity.
-Addressing whether safer, alternative materials could ever be feasible or effective for SAI is therefore a critical, unanswered scientific question.
-This project will undertake fundamental research to investigate the properties and behaviour of innovative, non-toxic, non-sulfate materials in a very controlled manner.
+Stratospheric Aerosol Injection (SAI) is an increasingly discussed potential climate cooling method, but the most commonly proposed materials (based on sulfur) carry hazards in this context, including potential ozone depletion, toxicity, and altered atmospheric circulation patterns.
+Alternative, safer materials have been proposed for use in SAI, but little is currently understood about how they would behave in the stratosphere.
+This project will undertake fundamental research to investigate the properties and behaviour of non-toxic, non-sulfate materials for this purpose.

 People